 The second NCEES-administered exam on your path to licensure is the Principles & Practice of Engineering (PE) exam.

 Like the FE exam, the PE exam is developed and administered by NCEES.
-In Florida, you must have passed the FE exam before you can take the PE exam.
+In Florida, you must have earned an ABET-accredited degree and passed the FE exam before you can take the PE exam.
 You apply directly with NCEES to take the PE exam.

 PE exams are offered in a variety of disciplines and sub-disciplines.
-Because the PE exam is based on the practice of engineering, you should take the exam for the discipline that you are most knowledgeable in (which may not be what you earned your degree in).
+Because the PE exam is based on the practice of engineering, you should take the exam for the discipline that you are most knowledgeable in (which may not be in what you earned your degree).

-Results for the CBT exams are released by NCEES within 10 business days.
+Results for the CBT exams are typically released by NCEES within 10 business days.

-Register for the PE exam through your MyNCEES account.
+Register and schedule the PE exam through your MyNCEES account.
+(You do not have to apply first with FBPE.)
 You can take the PE exam once per testing window and no more than three times during a 12-month period.